 Buckingham Palace is located in the City of Westminster in central London.

 How to get to Buckingham Palace

 The closest Tube stations are Victoria, Green Park and Hyde Park Corner.
 Several buses also stop nearby.
 If you are arriving by coach, Victoria Coach Station is only a 10-minute walk away.

 Who lives at the palace?

-Buckingham Palace was Queen Elizabeth II’s residence in London, as well as her administrative headquarters.
-The monarch often received members of the Privy Council, foreign and British Ambassadors and High Commissioners, bishops, senior officers of the Armed Services and the Civil Service.
+The monarch often receives members of the Privy Council, foreign and British Ambassadors and High Commissioners, bishops, senior officers of the Armed Services and the Civil Service.